Giuseppe Bianchi (engineer)

-Giuseppe Bianchi (26 August 1888 – Milan, 20 July 1969) was an Italian railway engineer on the Ferrovie dello Stato between 1913 and 1946.
+Giuseppe Bianchi (26 August 1888 – 20 July 1969 in Milan) was an Italian railway engineer on the Ferrovie dello Stato between 1913 and 1946.

 Life

-Born at Imola, Bianchi graduated in electrical mechanical engineering at the University of Turin in 1912.
+Born in Imola, Bianchi graduated in electrical mechanical engineering at the University of Turin in 1912.
 Offered a job by Ferrovie dello Stato, the operator of the Italian rail network, he was first assigned to the select committee for the electrification of Rome.

-In 1920 Bianchi was transferred to the office for locomotive research within the Servizio materiale e trazione (Rolling Stock and Locomotive Service) at Florence (where it still resides, under a different name).
+In 1920, Bianchi was transferred to the office for locomotive research within the Servizio materiale e trazione (Rolling Stock and Locomotive Service) at Florence (where it still resides, under a different name).
 Although Bianchi distinguished himself through projects involving steam locomotives for mainline services (like the three variations of the planned Class 695 for Ferrovie dello Stato, as well as the Class 691 obtained by rebuilding the Class 690), his work was central to the transition from steam to electric power.